springnz/sparkplug/README.md

 }
 ```

-This is a simple `SparkOperation` that takes a string and returns a `RDD[String]` consisting of the words of the sentence.
+This is a simple `SparkOperation` that takes a string and returns a `RDD[String]` consisting of the words of a sentence.

 We can then use this `SparkOperation` to create another operation.